A magnetic race

-Choose one pipe and move the magnet that is set on the pipe upward.
-Drop the magnet and observe its motion.
+Choose one pipe and move the magnet on the pipe upwards.
+Drop the magnet and watch how it moves.
 Conduct that experiment with different pipes and compare the results.

-How does it work
+How it works